 YotaPhone 2 full review

 The original YotaPhone caused a stir with its radical dual-screen design.
 Well the Russian firm is back with a second generation Android smartphone which improves on the original.
 Here's our full and in-depth YotaPhone 2 review.
-See also: Best smartphones for 2015.
+See also: Best smartphones.

 UPDATE May 2015: The YotaPhone 2 has just had a price drop, down from £555 to £440.
 That's quite a saving, but it's still high-end territory.
 It's cheaper than most flaghip phones, though, including the iPhone 6, HTC One M9, Samsung Galaxy S6 and LG G4.
 Many of those flagships will get cheaper as they get discounted once they're not brand new.